russmckendrick/records/content/albums/lean-into-it-19526449/index.md

 ---
-title: "Mr Big - Lean Into It"
+title: "Mr. Big - Lean Into It"
-artist_name: "Mr Big"
+artist_name: "Mr. Big"
 artist: "mr-big"
 album_name: "Lean Into It"
 date: 2021-07-22T04:46:29.000000Z